dymmond/edgy/docs/queries/related-name.md

 # Related Name

-**Saffier** is very flexible in the way you assemble your models and perform your queries.
+**Edgy** is very flexible in the way you assemble your models and perform your queries.

 One very common example is declaring [ForeignKeys][foreign_keys] pointing it out to declared [relationships][relationships] among tables.